fluxcd/website/content/en/docs/_index.md

 - **cluster operators** who automate provision and configuration of clusters;
 - **platform engineers** who build continuous delivery for developer teams;
 - **app developers** who rely on continuous delivery to get their code live.

-The [GitOps Toolkit](components/) is for **platform engineers** who want to make their own continuous delivery system, and have requirements not covered by Flux.

 ## What can I do with Flux?